-Generally, the population for cities in the County expected to increase over the next five years, while housing growth is expected to stagnate.
+Generally, the population for cities in the County is expected to increase over the next five years, as is the housing supply.
 The cities are planning for increased population through their respective housing elements and general plans.
 Many cities have specific parks and recreation master plans which have been updated in the past five years to reflect the increased population.